iot-salzburg/gpu-jupyter/README.md

 docker service ps gpu_gpu-jupyter
 ```

-In order to remove the service from the swarm, use:
+To remove the service from the swarm, use:
 ```bash
 ./remove-from-swarm.sh
 ```